mohamedELBAHA/Semantic-Segmentation-with-Transformer/data/README.md

         └──train.txt

 As an example, we have provided the 2D sections of the CHAOS dataset of patients numbered 1 to 33 for training the model.
+The mean and standard deviation of the dataset are respectively equal to 89.68 & 173.31.